abdulwaheed76/practices/README.md

 ### Meeting process before meeting start
 1. First of all, type 'ready' in group chat, when you are ready.
     1. Ready means that you have your work done so far open in from of you to show on screen, have PR made, and updated your status in pm tool / sheet.
-1. Then send your PR in group chat for others to review and you can review PR of others as well (whatever the methodology of your group and team is).
+1. Then send your PR in group chat and past link in sheet for others to review and you can review PR of others as well (whatever the methodology of your group and team is).

 ### During meeting
+1. Per person you, should take 1 minute (unless prolonged by Manager).
+So arrange your speach, screen, application etc accordingly beforehand.
 1. Speak one by one as per given sequence by your manager / lead, about your
-    1. status, what you did already (most probably with showing your screen)
+    1. **status**, what you did already (most probably with **showing** your **screen**)
-    1. what are you doing and
+    1. what are you **doing now** and
-    1. future plan,
+    1. your **future plan**,
-    1. any problems
+    1. any **problems**?
-    1. or request for separate meeting,
+    1. or request for **separate meeting** due to problems or any other reason,
-    1. Your work PR status (approved, not approved, issues found etc).
+    1. Your work **PR status** (approved, not approved, issues found etc).
-    1. Ideal time for such meetings is 1-2 minutes per person (unless prolonged by Manager).
-So keep everything prepared and ready beforehand (what ever you want to show/ speak/ discuss).
     1. Please do this in a systematic and well organized way with less handholding and asking/informing same questions/ instructions.
+    1. Above said should be carried out like this.
+Each point has a purpose.
+E.g few things might also be written in task sheet and one might say **"I am doing as per my sheet.
+That's the status and no issues"** but on the contrary, showing screen, verbally telling status of each item above in few seconds allows quick review of lead/manager and every team member/stakeholder listens without digging through the work sheet (in few seconds).
+    1. No need to say "yes/hello" on your turn. **Simply start** the above stated.
+    1. **Listen to what others speak**.
+This is advantageous in team collaboration.

 ### PR per meeting
 1. Ideally your PR should have no or less issues and as a result, it should be approved within few minutes (very quickly).
+1. PR should be **`lintAutoFix`ed** and have no lint errors (at least of your code)
 1. **present PRs** of whatever **stable work** you have done so far.
 Develop in such a way that on each meeting you have something (small or big) flawless to get merged.
 So make PR(s) ready on each meeting time.
 1. Whatever you have done, should be in an accurate and stable form in terms of functionality and code.
 1. Small reviews are good to have.
 It is **your responsibility** to get it merged.
 Watch out github emails for @mentions or when issues are made.
 If it has no or minor mistakes, it will get merged in 2-10 minutes.
 If this is not the case, then most likely it means you did not completed it flawlessly.